kvertacnik/Practical_Bioinformatics_Workshop/5_WGS_and_GATK.md

 ## 4. Remove overlapping sequence (BamUtil clipOverlap)
 The clipOverlap tool from BamUtil will clip overlapping read pairs from your paired end, mapped reads.
 See more [here](https://genome.sph.umich.edu/wiki/BamUtil:_clipOverlap).

+As with duplicate reads, we don't want overlapping sequences because they will artificially inflate read depth where the reads overlap.

 1. In your dorsalis_WGS folder make a copy of your job_header_gatk.sh file named `4_bamUtil_clip.sh`
 2. Change the job name to `#SBATCH --job-name=4_bamUtil_clip`